openhwgroup/core-v-verif/core-v-cores/README.md

 ## CORE-V-CORES
+One or more CORE-V cores are cloned to this directory.
+There are two methods by which this is done:

+### 1. Git Submodules
+This is currently how its done for CV32E40P **in this branch only**.

+### 2. Verification Makefiles
-One or more CORE-V cores are cloned to this directory by the verification Makefiles.
+For example you will see something like this in the simulation One or more CORE-V cores are cloned to this directory by the verification Makefiles.
 For example you will see something like this in the simulation
 Makefiles: